 - Discover the Falls of Foyers – The 140ft falls at Foyers have been famous since Victorian times There are well-made but very steep paths down to the viewing platforms for the falls.

 - Climb up the Corrieyairack Pass – The Corrieyairack Pass is a remote pass across the 760m high Monadhliath Mountains.
 Short on time?
-You don’t need to climb far up the pass for an incredible view of Loch Ness.
+You don’t need to climb far up the pass for an incredible view the loch.

-- Spot Nessie with the Nessie Hunter – Steve Feltham has been resident on the shore at Dores on Loch Ness since 1991, mounting a one-man permanent search for the famous monster.
+- Spot Nessie with the Nessie Hunter – Steve Feltham has been resident on the shore at Dores since 1991, mounting a one-man permanent search for the famous monster.

 - Watch the boats go through the locks at Fort Augustus – watch the boaters ‘walking’ their boats through the locks from one of the Inns – best enjoyed with a pint of local real ale in hand!